allenea/PyDatPicture/README.md

         or speed greater than 75 km/hr and altitude above 1000m) or by the DEVICE that was used to take the picture, if SELECT_DEVICES is turned on.
 These can be set in the run_me file.
-        The Date, Time, Latitude, and Longitude is corrected for the reference (N/S, E/W) and saved as a numerical values.
+        The Date-Time, Latitude, and Longitude is
+        corrected for the reference (N/S, E/W) and saved as a numerical values.
 Date/Time is reformatted.
 Numerical Data.